How to Create the Perfect New Zealand Road Trip Itinerary

 Step 1 – Choose the best time to visit New Zealand

 There are reasons to love New Zealand all year round!
 However, if you want to chase the sun, hit the ski slopes, or avoid the crowds, then you’re going to want to pick the right time of year to visit New Zealand.
-New Zealand experiences four distinct seasons which, due to being the Southern Hemisphere, may be very different to what you experience at home.
+New Zealand experiences four distinct seasons which, due to being the Southern Hemisphere, may be very different from what you experience at home.

 Summer (December – February)